 The brief also provides an update on the Tennessee Promise endowment, which totaled $775 million at the end of fiscal year 2021, and the Tennessee Promise Completion Grant pilot program.

 OREA continues to study the Tennessee Promise Scholarship, as required by state law, and anticipates releasing its next evaluation of the program in 2024.

 Authors: Lauren Spires and Kristina Podesta

-The Tennessee Comptroller’s Office of Research and Education Accountability has released a new update in its ongoing evaluation of the Tennessee Promise Scholarship Program.
+In 2021, the Comptroller’s Office of Research and Education Accountability (OREA) released a new update in its ongoing evaluation of the Tennessee Promise Scholarship Program.

 The update shows more students are attending college after graduating from high school following the implementation of Tennessee Promise.
 Tennessee’s college-going rate increased from 58.6 percent to 64.4 percent in the first year of the program.

 The program has also helped more students stay enrolled in college and on track to earning a credential, especially for the first group of program participants.
 The increased enrollment and retention of these students will likely result in a higher attainment rate for Tennessee in 2021 and 2022, as the first group of Promise students are included in the state’s attainment rate.
 The attainment rate measures the percentage of students who earn a postsecondary credential.